annaporti/COVID-19_Dashboards/README.md

 # User Evaluation of Interactive COVID-19 Dashboards

-This are dashboards elaborated for the Master Thesis during the participation in the _Copernicus Master in Digital Earth_ Erasmus Mundus Joint Master Degree.
+These are dashboards elaborated for the Master Thesis during the participation in the _Copernicus Master in Digital Earth_ Erasmus Mundus Joint Master Degree.

 The following repository includes:
 * Source code of the backend